In This Article

 First of all, let's get something straight—anyone with any eyelid shape can wear any makeup style they so please (and look darn good doing it).
 It's just that different shapes anatomically create their own unique obstacles (as with anything), which means different beauty looks are easier to DIY than others.

 Both are beautiful, and neither is better than the other (duh).
 But depending on which eyelid type you have, there are certain tips out there for tailoring your makeup routine.
-Phew, now that we're all clear there, let's talk about the difference between the monolids and double eyelid so you can determine which eyelid shape you have.
+Phew, now that we're all clear there, let's talk about the difference between monolids and double eyelids so you can determine which eyelid shape you have.

 Ahead, learn the difference between monolids vs. double eyelids and the best makeup tips for each.

 Sir John is a celebrity makeup artist and brand ambassador of L’Oréal Paris.
 He is known for his decade-long relationship with icon Beyoncé, as well as other noteworthy clients including Khloe Kardashian, Naomi Campbell, and Karlie Kloss.

 Also known as an epicanthic fold, a monolid is a skin fold on the upper eyelid that makes it appear that there’s no visible crease line below your brow area (hence the name—it presents itself as a “single eyelid” rather than a double eyelid).
 "When working with monolids it's all about carving out and lifting the eyes," says Sir John.